simonmichael/hledger/hledger/test/errors/README.md

 Getting consistent high-quality errors and accurate flycheck region highlighting, not to mention LSP support, for all of our journal errors is a big project, but it's crowd-sourceable and any progress brings immediate practical benefits.

-Here is the approximate current status:
+Here is the current status
+(hledger 1.25, flycheck + [PR#10][flycheck-hledger-10], last updated 2022-03-18):

 |                          | consistent | accurate line(s) | accurate column(s) | visual | flycheck detects | flycheck region |
 |--------------------------|------------|------------------|--------------------|--------|------------------|-----------------|